Added 18 June 2013. Last updated 5 April 2026: added A. kumbakarna.

 Introduction

-The genus Aphaniotis contains three species found in SE Asia from Thailand to Indonesia.
-A fourth species, A. nasuta, was declared synonymous with A. ornata in 2000.
+The genus Aphaniotis contains four species found in SE Asia from Thailand to Indonesia.

 Boulenger and Manthey and Schuster list the following characteristics for the genus: body laterally compressed; limbs very long and slender; 5th toe much longer than 1st; all scales keeled, dorsals heterogeneous; weakly developed dorsal and nuchal crests; gular pouch in males; frontal appendages formed of tuberculate or conical scales; tympanum barely or not at all visible; no preanal or femoral pores.